carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 	subl	%ecx, %eax
 	ret

-The coallescer could coallesce "edx" with "eax" to avoid the movl in LBB1_2 if it commuted the addl in LBB1_1.
+The coalescer could coalesce "edx" with "eax" to avoid the movl in LBB1_2 if it commuted the addl in LBB1_1.

 //===---------------------------------------------------------------------===//